Your U of T Resource Finder

 Results

 Graduate units will inform their internal applicants of the unit/departmental competition results.
 The SGS Graduate Awards Office will notify those who were forwarded to SGS of the University competition results in late November.
-The results of the national competition will be communicated directly by the Tri-Agency in April 2026.
+The results of the national competition will be communicated directly by the tri-agency in April 2026.

 Additional Info

-Fall 2025 SGS Information Sessions for Students (Forthcoming)
+Fall 2025 SGS Information Session for Students

 To access the videos, enter your utoronto email address when prompted to sign-in, then login using UTORid credentials.